sebastian-ahmed/stock_tools/README.md

     - When a wash-sale-triggering buy is a smaller lot than the wash sale, the disallowed loss amount is only based on the number of stocks of the buy lot
     - Wash sales are analyzed across different brokerage entries as required by the tax code
     - Ability to define *wash groups* which specify tickers of securities deemed as substantially similar (this is beyond the default behavior of just checking for identical securities in declaring wash sales)
+    - Ability to mark certain buys as excluded from triggering wash sales.
+This is useful when marking RSU acquisition as a "buy".
+Such acquisitions do not actually constitute regular buys which can be considered as wash-sale replacement buys
 - Provision for additional basis added to stock purchase transaction description such as for ESPP disqualifying disposition (where the discount gain is reported as W-2 income and must be added to IRS reported cost-basis)
 - Provision for entering custom commands to describe events such as **stock splits** and **liquidations** (e.g., acquisition, ETF fund closure, etc).
 Stock splits are retroactively applied to relevant buy lots in the input stock transaction history.
 - Provides additional output formats of the sales summary including JSON serialized output and HTML